Starting Your Own Accountancy Practice

 Insurance

-It is a requirement that all holders of an ACCA practising certificate obtain professional indemnity insurance cover against any potential claims for professional negligence.
+It is a requirement that all holders of an ACCA practicing certificate obtain professional indemnity insurance cover against any potential claims for professional negligence.
 It is also essential that the insurance is from a participating insurer who is approved by your accounting body.

-In addition to this, business insurance is also recommended in order to protect against theft or damage to your or another’s property and also to protect against personal injury around the office.
+In addition to this, business insurance is also recommended to protect against theft or damage to your or another’s property and also to protect against personal injury around the office.
 You may also want to consider taking out cyber and data insurance and, if you are employing staff, you will require employer’s liability insurance too.

-Regulatory body
+Regulatory Body

 If you have partners who are not all ACCA-qualified then you will have to establish the regulatory body for the firm.
 This is determined by establishing where the control lies.